SilkRose/Pony/stories/deternal/deternal.md

 Twilight led Pinkie into Rarity's hospital room.
 Each of them took a side of her bed to stand on.

 Rarity had lost almost all of her mane.
-Now all that remains is a few strands of purple, and some gray from the silver line that featured in her mane.
-She looked dejected until she noticed the pair entering, then she brightened up and tried to smile for them.
+Now all that remained was a few strands of purple and some gray from the silver line that featured in her mane.
+She looked dejected until she noticed the pair entering.
+Then she brightened up and tried to smile for them.

 "Hello, Rarity.
 You doing any better?"

 "I wish, darling.
-So far, its just been bad news."
+So far, it's just been bad news."

-Pinkie spoke up, "I'm sure you'll get better.
+Pinkie spoke up.
+"I'm sure you'll get better.
 They just need to figure out how."

 Twilight replied, "We can only hope they find a way to make it better."

 Rarity struggled to lean out of her bed, wrapping Twilight in a hug.
 "I have missed you girls so much.
 It's nice to have visitors."

-Twilight hugs back, a few tears escaping her eyes.
-"It's nice to see you, I just wish there was something I could do to help.
+Twilight hugged back, a few tears escaping her eyes.
+"It's nice to see you.
+I just wish there was something I could do to help.
 I hate to see you in pain like this."

-After the hug Rarity laid back down, before getting a customary hug from Pinkie.
+After the hug, Rarity lay back down before getting her customary hug from Pinkie.
 "Are you sure there isn't anything you could do, Twilight?"

 Twilight shook her head, more tears starting to escape.
-"No, if I could I would have already done it."
+"No, if I could, I would have already done it."

 Rarity looked at Twilight with a waning smile.
 "Nothing at all?
-I don't know how I could ever repay you, but I promise I would find a way.
+I don't know how I could ever repay you, but I promise I'll find a way.
 There must be something I could do for you."

 Twilight looked down.
 "I really wish I could help, Rarity.
-But, I don't know any spells that could magically fix you.
+But I don't know any spells that could magically fix you.
 I spent days trying to find anything in the libraries around Equestria that could help.
-Those were all stuff the doctors already knew about, so I checked restricted sections and secret book collections.
-Nothing I found could help, I even asked Celestia and Luna for help."
+Those were all stuff the doctors already knew about, so I checked restricted sections and rare book collections.
+Nothing I found could help.
+I even asked Celestia and Luna for help."

 Rarity started to cry at the answer.
-"Thank you for trying, it means so much to me."
+"Thank you for trying.
+It means so much to me."

 The three ponies shared a group hug.